MilesTeg97/bomber-rtc_to_3.x/README.md

-# Multiplayer Bomber
+# Multiplayer Bomber - WebRTC

-A multiplayer implementation of the classical bomberman game.
+A multiplayer (WebRTC) implementation of the classical bomberman game.

-One of the players should press "host", while the other should type in his address and press "play".
+Instructions will follow.

+This is an updated version (new syntax, minor fixes etc.) for Godot 3.5+.
+It is based on a more recent version from https://github.com/godotengine/godot-demo-projects/tree/master/networking/multiplayer_bomber .

 Language: GDScript

 Renderer: GLES 2

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/139

 ## Screenshots